StandardDemacian/Minesweeper/README.md

 - to be able to select from 3 difficuties

-- to have a timer for how long I have taken to solve the puzzle

 - to be able to change from bombs to another theme (pokemon,colors, super-heros)